 Water is something that has a different value wherever you are on the planet.
 In areas of the earth made up largely of desert, it’s increasingly seen as a valued commodity.
 In other places, however, it’s regarded as an abundant resource that will always appear at the quick turn of a tap.

 So how do we cut down on our water usage?
-Well, we’ve come up with a list of six ways you can start to reduce the amount of water you waste today.
-Some are small changes but all will make a big difference to the future of our planet moving forward.
+Well, we’ve come up with a list of ten ways you can start to reduce the amount of water you waste today.
+Some are small changes, but all will make a big difference to the future of our planet moving forward.

 1. Doing the Dishes by Hand